luismendoza-ec/lu8-docs/docs/INPUT.md

   - Both values must be at least 1 frame
   - Values are reset to BIOS defaults on system reset

+### Mouse Input
+- Mouse coordinates are scaled to fit the 128x128 screen
+- X and Y positions are clamped to 0-127 range
+- Mouse button states are updated in real-time
+- Mouse input is only captured when the canvas has focus
+- Right-click context menu is automatically prevented
+- Mouse position is relative to the canvas element
+- Mouse input is synchronized with the frame rate (60 FPS)

 ## Limitations

+### Controller Input
 - Maximum of 2 players supported
 - No analog input support
 - No input buffering at the hardware level